cloud-native-uas/codelabs/site/codelabs/iac-crossplane-github.md

 If you see the pods of Crossplane, you have successfully installed Crossplane.

-## Step 3: Install the Exoscale Provider
+## Step 3: Install the GitHub Provider
 Crossplane Providers are extensions to Crossplane that enable it to manage a new kind of resource in an external system.
 They are essentially plugins that are installed into a Crossplane cluster to add new functionality.
 For example, a provider could add support for managing databases in a specific cloud provider, or it could add support for managing DNS records in a DNS system.
 Each provider brings along a set of Custom Resource Definitions (CRDs) that define the resources it can manage.
 Once a provider is installed, users can create instances of these CRDs to provision and manage resources in the external system.

-As we want to manage resources in Exoscale, we need to install the Exoscale Provider.
+As we want to manage resources in GitHub, we need to install the GitHub Provider.

 To install the GitHub Provider, you have to create the following YAML file and apply it to the Kubernetes Cluster (as described [here](https://marketplace.upbound.io/providers/coopnorge/provider-github/v0.10.0)):